-San Diego, CA – The Spay Neuter Action Project, the first organization in San Diego County to provide programs to solve the tragic outcomes of pet overpopulation, announces its upcoming spay/neuter clinic on Tuesday, July 11, on tribal grounds of the La Jolla Band of Luiseño Indians, beginning at 8:00 am check in time.
+San Diego, July 10, 2017– The Spay Neuter Action Project, the first organization in San Diego County to provide programs to solve the tragic outcomes of pet overpopulation, announces its upcoming spay/neuter clinic on Tuesday, July 11, on tribal grounds of the La Jolla Band of Luiseño Indians, beginning at 8:00 am check in time.

 SNAP, as more commonly known around the community, is a formal non-profit organization that formed in 1990 to reduce the number of unwanted pets in San Diego County.
 Affordable spay/neuter services are offered through mobile clinics in primarily lower-income neighborhoods.
 An average of 500 surgeries are performed each month by fully trained and State licensed veterinarians with support from qualified medical assistants, in the hospital- grade operating suite located inside the “Neuter Scooter” surgical bus.
 Over 55,000 combined cats and dogs have been fixed since 2003 and the number continues to grow.